My current piano setup

 But the V-Piano felt expressive like an acoustic piano.
 Roland’s PHA III action is amazing.
 It plays like a wonderful grand piano.
 And the sounds are generated using a technique called physical modelling which produces the sound in real time.
 It imitates all the complex variables and dynamic acoustics of all the resonant elements of a real grand piano.
 It’s extraordinary!
 My V-Piano is so satisfying to play on every level!
 It has different piano sounds including futuristic models with extra large soundboards.

 I then discovered the extraordinary software, Pianoteq by Modartt which also uses physical modelling synthesis like the V-Piano.
 Pianoteq offers me a huge range of instruments – current, historic and futuristic and they all sound amazing and importantly also feel beautiful to play.
 It frees me up to use any stage piano with an excellent hammer action.
 Lightweight stage pianos with wonderful actions are becoming.
-I have my eye on Roland’s new FP90 and should have one in the New Year.
+I have a Roland FP90 and it is also a fantastic instrument.

-In the studio, the sound comes through a pair of Adam F7 studio monitors with an HK Audio system for added bass although I rarely need it.
-For live, I use a Maui5 portable system which, after tweaking the settings in Pianoteq, sounds good.
+In the studio, the sound comes through a pair of Adam F7 studio monitors with an HK Audio sub for added bass.
+For live, I use a the FP90 which has a decent speaker system plus a Maui5 portable system.
+After tweaking the mic settings in Pianoteq, to eliminate any phase etc., I can get this system to sound really good.